-In the optional fields, you can select the first cell address where your Airtable data will be imported, select the import mode, and enable the last update column.
+In the optional fields, you can select the first cell address where your Airtable data will be imported, change the import mode, and enable the last update column.
 For more on this, read about the Google Sheets destination setup.

 Coupler.io does not support real-time data refresh.
 However, it allows you to schedule exports at a frequency of every 15 minutes!
 For this, toggle on the Automatic data refresh and configure the schedule for your automatic exports:

 - Interval (from 15 minutes to once per month)

 Click Save and Run once you’re ready.
 After the successful import, you can check out your spreadsheet with the exported Airtable data by clicking the View Results button.

 One importer allows you to export one view from Airtable.
 So, if you need to export an entire Airtable database, you’ll need to make as many importers for as many views as your database contains.
 You can copy importers, so you won’t have to make each one from scratch.